DevOps-Nirvana/python-usb-gadget-send-multimedia-hid-commands/README.md

 ```

 1. After the above manual change, reboot your device
-1. Plug your Linux Device into a USB host device (eg: iPhone, iPad, Mac/PC/Linux).
+1. Plug your Linux Device (eg: Raspberry Pi) into a USB host device (eg: iPhone, iPad, Mac/PC/Linux).
 Note: You may need an USB "OTG" cable.
 Also note: Not ALL USB ports (especially on the Raspberry Pi) can act as USB OTG, only a specific port.
-1. Download this script <instructions todo here>
+1. Download this script with `wget https://raw.githubusercontent.com/DevOps-Nirvana/python-usb-gadget-send-multimedia-hid-commands/master/usb-gadget-multimedia-keys.py`
+1. Allow execute with `chmod a+x usb-gadget-multimedia-keys.py`

-## Usage (CLI / Testing)
+## Usage (CLI)

 ```bash
 # Run the command, asking for help